Mwanaidi-M/Python-Programming-Practice/README.md

 # Python-Programming-Practice
-This is a collection of practice questions from CodeWars, Hackerrank and other sources that I have done as I continue to learn the Python language.
+This is a collection of practice questions from CodeWars, Hackerrank and other sources that I have done as I continue to learn Python.